mozsearch/mozsearch/docs/testing-checks.md

 export INSTANCE=<you gotta get this from ssh.py or channel-tool.py>
 # note this assumes mozilla-central; change as appropriate
 infrastructure/aws/scp-while-sshed.py $INSTANCE 'config/mozilla-central/checks/snapshots/*' config/mozilla-central/checks/snapshots
+# if you changed any of the inputs, you'll want to run this too:
+infrastructure/aws/scp-while-sshed.py $INSTANCE 'config/mozilla-central/checks/inputs/*' config/mozilla-central/checks/inputs
 ```